-1. Responding to this Consultation 3

-2. Executive summary 4

-3. Background and rationale 5

-4. Draft Implementing Technical Standards on collaboration concerning supervision between home and host Member States in relation to sharing of information in accordance with Article 50(7) of the Capital Requirements Directive (CRD) 7

-5. Accompanying documents 14
+1. Executive summary 3 2.
+Background and rationale 5 3.
+Draft implementing technical standards on collaboration concerning supervision between the competent authorities of home and host Member States in relation to sharing of information in accordance with Article 50(7) of Directive 2013/36/EU 7 4.
+Accompanying documents 14 4.1 Cost-benefit analysis/impact assessment 14 4.2 Feedback on the public consultation and on the opinion of the Banking Stakeholder Group 19

-5.1 Draft cost-benefit analysis 14